Yujyh/OperatingIntelligence/README.md

 ## License
 This release is published under **CC BY 4.0**.
 See `LICENSE` for details.

-## How to cite
+## Citation
 Thomas Gere.
-2025. *Operating Intelligence: Transforming the Operating System into a Proactive, Human‑Centered Companion*.
-DOI: **[Zenodo DOI will appear here]**.
+2025.
+Operating Intelligence: Transforming the Operating System into a Proactive, Human-Centered Companion.
+Version 1.0.
+Agyl Group.
+DOI: https://doi.org/10.5281/zenodo.17914869

 ## Contact
 Thomas Gere — thomas@agylgroup.com